 But perhaps the publicity was what Bette was going for.
 In all honestly, the dress is absolutely terrible.
 Especially for an event as dressy as the Academy Awards.

 Bette met the dress criticism head on, defending her wardrobe choice by stating that:

 “The dress was very simple and very expensive.”

-However, we know that Bette Davis could be a glamour queen when she wanted to.
-There’s photographic evidence to support this!
-But Bette was a smart gal, and there is absolutely no doubt in my mind that she knew exactly what she was doing with this mousy dress choice on Oscar night.
-I think Bette realized that by dressing dowdy, she would stand out amidst all the other glamorously attired females that night.
-Smart move Bette.
+We do know that Bette Davis could be a glamour queen when she wanted to.
+There’s photographic evidence to support this.
+But Bette was smart, and she probably knew exactly what she was doing that night with her mousy wardrobe choice: Bette realized that by dressing dowdy, she would stand out amidst all the other glamorously attired females that night.

 There were a few firsts for Bette on the Dangerous set.
 One of them was the new hairdo she sports throughout the film.
 Legendary make-up artist Perc Westmore styled Bette’s hair in a fashionable bob for the film, and it became Bette’s favorite cut for the rest of her life.

 Another first for Bette on the Dangerous set was her romantic entanglement with her leading man, Franchot Tone.
-Their romance was a two-fold first for Bette: it was her first extra-marital affair, and it was the first shot in her lifelong feud with Joan Crawford.
-If you remember from my Bette post last week, Franchot Tone was engaged to Joan Crawford when Dangerous was filmed, but that didn’t stop him and Bette from getting involved.
+Their romance was a two-fold first for Bette: it was her first extra-marital affair, and it was the first shot fired in her lifelong feud with Joan Crawford: Franchot Tone was engaged to Joan Crawford when Dangerous was filmed, but that didn’t stop him and Bette from getting involved.

 By all accounts, Bette already didn’t care for Joan—she was jealous of the star treatment Joan received at MGM.
 Bette also knew that Tone was engaged to Crawford, and Crawford knew about the Tone/Davis romance.
 Still, Joan and Franchot Tone proceeded to marry.